ethanguenther/MLSpeach/README.md

 gesture types: 2
 ```

-Wekinator must be trained to the different voices, which should be used for the personalized light control.
+Wekinator must be trained to the different voices of the users.

 ## MQTT Connection
 MQTT is used to for the connection between processig and the ESP8266.
-The data is published on the topic "/client" in the local network.
+The data is published on the topic "/light" in the local network.

 **Start the mosqitto broker**
 ```
-/usr/local/sbin/mosquitto -c mosquitto.conf
+/usr/local/sbin/mosquitto -c /03_broker/mosquitto.conf
 ```